bpowers/bpowers.github.com/_posts/2013-01-05-optimizing-real-world-go.md

 ---
 {% include JB/setup %}

-This post is about some fun I had while putting together a small Unix-y utility to measure RAM and swap usage - [psm](https://github.com/bpowers/psm).
-While a small, simple program, I was able to decrease runtime by more than 2.5× while decreasing memory allocations by two orders of magnitude, with the help of some standard go tools.
+This is about some fun I had while putting together a small Unix-y utility to measure RAM and swap usage - [psm](https://github.com/bpowers/psm).
+I was able to decrease runtime by more than 65% during a 3-hour train ride with the help of some standard go tools.

 ## Background